 Fellow of Emmanuel College

 Cambridge CB2 1PZ

 Chris Burgoyne graduated from St John's College, Cambridge.
 After taking a Master's degree at Imperial College and working in industry he returned to Imperial to study for a PhD where he worked on the buckling of beams and columns with Prof. Eric Brown.
 He was appointed to a Lectureship in the Concrete Structures section at Imperial, which led to a change of emphasis towards the behaviour of prestressed concrete structures.
 Since prestressing tendons are the most heavily stressed of all structural elements, typically operating at 70% of their strength, they were natural candidates for the application of very high strength fibres, such as aramids and carbon fibres.
 This has led to long-term studies of the strength, creep and durability properties of these fibres, as well as studies of their application to concrete structures, bridges and offshore.
 He maintains a continuing interest in general prestressed structures and also in the structural mechanics of bone.
 He has recently been involved in the SPICE geoengineering project, where the properties of fibres are essential for the design of the tether to link a balloon at a height of 20 km for the injection of particles into the stratosphere.
 Chris moved to Cambridge in 1989 and was appointed Reader in Concrete Structures in 1999.
+He was appointed Professor in 2015.
 He is a Fellow of the Institution of Structural Engineers and a Member of the Institution of Civil Engineers.

 Subject groups/Research projects

 - The mechanics of the debonding process when carbon fibre plates detach from concrete structures.
 It is our belief that this cannot be analysed using finite elements but must be tackled using fracture mechanics.